AWegnerGitHub/awegnergithub.github.io-content/2024_01_03_python_modify_list_while_iterating.md

     print(numbers_list)

-It'd be reasonable to expect an final list that looks like this:
+It'd be reasonable to expect a final list that looks like this:

     [9, 5, 10]